CLARIN-D for Researchers of German Studies

 - Curation Project 3: Integration of the Dortmund Chat Corpus

 - Further Integration Projects in the German Text Archive

-The Working Group „German Philology" has started to document different scientific use cases in different presentation forms (screencasts, instructional texts, videos showing expert interviews).
+The Working Group "German Philology" has started to document different scientific use cases in different presentation formats (screencasts, instructional texts, videos showing expert interviews).

 Use of COSMAS II for questions and analyses about word usage in refugee discourses (screencast).